moby/moby/docs/sources/reference/api/docker_remote_api.md

 In addition, the end point now returns the new boolean fields `CpuCfsPeriod`, `CpuCfsQuota`, and `OomKillDisable`.

-**New in the Experimental channel!**

-You can now specify a volume plugin in `/v1.19/containers/create`, for example `"VolumeDriver": "flocker", "HostConfig": {"Binds": ["vol-1:/data"]}` where `flocker` is the name of the plugin, `vol-1` is the user-facing name of the volume (passed to the volume plugin) and `/data` is the mountpoint inside the container.

 ## v1.18

 ### Full documentation